Shooby Taylor: Biography

 In 2002, he described his days working as a clerk at the Post Office:I used to work from 4 to 12 so I can get off work and work the clubs...because I tried to make a name for myself.
 I would go to jam session nights, you see.
 I was unknown, trying to get my name known.In the 1970s, he suffered a workplace injury and retired from the Post Office.
 Taylor's pension allowed him to devote his time to music, making numerous home recordings.
+Circa 1983, Taylor paid multiple visits to Angel Sound Studios in Times Square, where he recorded a number of tracks, and where he came to the attention of studio engineer Craig Bradley, who recalled "I was attuned to the unusual...
+Shooby was an exciting character, someone you were drawn to right away."

-In 1983, Taylor briefly appeared on the show Amateur Night at the Apollo, but was booed off the stage after roughly twenty seconds.
+In 1987, Taylor briefly appeared on the show It's Showtime at the Apollo, but was booed off the stage after roughly twenty seconds.
 This may be the only remaining video of his performances.
 In 2002, when asked to recall the event, Taylor recalled:I was hurt, very hurt because I got booed off...And then I figured, "Oh, I did it wrong."
-But after months and months of thinking about it, I said, "I did it the way how I wanted to do it!"Circa 1983, Taylor paid multiple visits to Angel Sound Studios in Times Square, where he recorded a number of tracks, and where he came to the attention of studio engineer Craig Bradley, who recalled "I was attuned to the unusual...
-Shooby was an exciting character, someone you were drawn to right away."
-Bradley later transferred the tracks to cassette and sent copies to WFMU manager Ken Freedman, who, with Irwin Chusid, began broadcasting and circulating them, leading to a growing cult following for Taylor and "generating a frothing fan base."
+But after months and months of thinking about it, I said, "I did it the way how I wanted to do it!"

+Bradley later transferred the Angel Sound Studios tracks to cassette and sent copies to WFMU manager Ken Freedman, who, with Irwin Chusid, began broadcasting and circulating them, leading to a growing cult following for Taylor and "generating a frothing fan base."
 Taylor, however, was unaware of the publicity, and his fans were unaware of his whereabouts.
 In 1992, Taylor moved to a senior complex in Newark, New Jersey.

 In 1993, Taylor's last public performance was in a bar on West 23rd Street.
 The following year, he experienced a stroke that impaired his ability to scat, preventing him from recording and performing.
 In 1995, he was invited to be a guest on the Late Show with David Letterman, but declined because he was still recovering from his stroke.

 In 2000, two of Taylor's songs, covers of "Stout-Hearted Men" and "Lift Every Voice and Sing", were released as part of the outsider music compilation album Songs in the Key of Z, leading to further recognition.

 In July 2002, Elektra Records executive and Taylor fan Rick Goetz managed to track Taylor down by cold-calling every person named William Taylor in the New York area, and finally was able to contact his son, William H. Taylor, Jr.

 On August 28, 2002, Shooby appeared for a radio interview on WFMU, leading to further publicity.
 Following the broadcast, Goetz and Chusid transferred a number of Taylor's home recordings to CD-R to preserve some of his legacy.
 In September of that year, WFMU staff delivered birthday greetings to Taylor from fans around the world.